 Some have also interpreted the St. Andrew’s cross to be a cross in the position Jesus would have carried it part ways to Calvary.
 We, too, are to take up our cross and follow him.
 The “X” of the cross is also the first letter in the Greek word for Christ.
 A common misinterpretation is that it is a symbol which represents a stand against drinking and driving.

 The church has maintained its strong and historical identity as a member of the Christian Church (Disciples of Christ) in the United States and Canada.
 Pastors have served in leadership positions in the community and the regional and national church.
-Pastors since the 50’s have been Rhodes Thompson, Sr., Leonard Boynton, James Seale, Bert Smith, John Ledford and Henry Hanna.
+Pastors since the 50’s have been Rhodes Thompson, Sr., Leonard Boynton, James Seale, Bert Smith, John Ledford, Henry Hanna. and Jeff Bell.

 The church is located only seven miles from the Cane Ridge shrine, which was the church where Barton Stone’s belief in the oneness of all Christians gained a foothold.
 Combined with Alexander Campbell’s preaching on the restoration of the New Testament church, the Christian Church (Disciples of Christ) experienced new birth here and spread throughout the frontier.

 The church has been involved in countless outreach ministries to deprived and/or suffering people.
 Here are listed just a few: